HarperDB/harperdb-custom-functions-template/README.md

 # HarperDB Custom Functions Template

-This repo comprises a set of Fastify routes, helpers, and static content to be loaded by HarperDB's Custom Functions Fastify Server.
+This repo comprises a set of Fastify routes and helpers to be loaded by HarperDB's Custom Functions Fastify Server.

 To deploy this template, simply clone this repo into your `custom_functions` folder.
 By default, this folder is located in your HarperDB user folder `(~/hdb)`.